THE GREAT RESET – Let there be Jobs

 Various economic stimulus plans have been launched to help protect people’s lives and livelihoods.
 However, are all these initiatives sufficient?
 What is the reality on the ground?
 Can we quickly stand on our feet again in the post-COVID-19 world?

 Watch #MalaysiaCiptaKerja to understand Mission-Oriented Policies that can be introduced to reset the Malaysian economy and create a resilient and sustainable ecosystem for job creation.

 ARTICLES, BRIEFS AND OPINIONS

-Based on a survey carried out in May 2020 at the height of the COVID-19 crisis, this report highlights the impact of COVID-19 and the ensuing lockdowns on Malaysian youth.
-It is clear that the youth are more vulnerable to such crisis, with different age groups of youth experiencing different difficulties.
+Based on a survey carried out at the height of the COVID-19 crisis in May 2020, this report highlights the impact of COVID-19 and the ensuing lockdowns on Malaysian youth.
+It is found that the youth are more vulnerable, with different age groups of youth experiencing different difficulties.
 Read the full report to find out more.

 Budget 2021 will need to incorporate measures to ensure the survival of the economy in the short term, while balancing this with the creation of good jobs and a stronger social safety net, to lay the foundations for a dynamic economy in the future.

 We will see an increase in unemployment based on work experience and skills, especially abroad.
 With the slowing economic growth due to #COVID19, the government needs to do something beyond saving jobs alone.

 Putrajaya should undertake a “mission-oriented” industrial policy to create new jobs in the medium to long term amid a gloomy economic backdrop.

 Government plays a key role to stabilise and jumpstart the jobs market that has been battered during the COVID-19 recession.
 This paper proposes counteracting measures in the form of a long-term public sector expansion.
 Specifically, the public health and tertiary education systems should be expanded to meet underserved demand.